phkhanhtrinh23/l_ooper/README.md

 # Image Captioning

 ## Description
 The project is built to generate a caption for each image in the dataset which depicts the motion of each image.
-This is comprehensively based on **Deep Learning**, specially *Computer Vision* and *Natural Language Processing*.
+This is comprehensively based on **Deep Learning**, especially *Computer Vision* and *Natural Language Processing*.

 *Input*: A image.